sunpy/ndcube/docs/ndcubesequence.rst

-During analysis of some data - say of a stack of images - it may be necessary to make some different fine-pointing adjustments to each image that isn't accounted for the in the original WCS translations in your data, e.g. due to satellite wobble.
+During analysis of some data - say of a stack of images - it may be necessary to make some different fine-pointing adjustments to each image that isn't accounted for the in the original WCS translations, e.g. due to satellite wobble.
 If these changes are not describable with a single WCS object, it may be desirable to break up the N-D sub-cubes of an `~ndcube.NDCubeSequence` into an sequence of sub-cubes with dimension N-1.
 This would enable a separate WCS object to be associated with each image and hence allow individual pointing adjustments.

 Rather than manually dividing the datacubes up and deriving the